tencent cloud

 Note:

-To allow traffic from a specified client IP, you need o allow the IP in both the CLB security group and CVM security group.
+To allow traffic from a specified client IP, you need to allow the IP in both the CLB security group and CVM security group.
 If the CLB does not have a security group, please allow the IP in the CVM security group.

 1. Configure a CVM security group rule A CVM security group can be configured to only allow access from service ports for traffic accessing the backend CVM instance.

 Go to the Security Group Console to configure a security group policy.
-In the inbound rule, all port 8080 of all IPs.
+In the inbound rule, allow port 8080 of all IPs.
 To ensure smooth remote CVM login and ping services, open 22, 3389, and ICMP services in the security group.

 2. Bind the security group to the CVM instance